Darcyddx/Active-Vision/Documentation/Scrum/April/22_April.md

 ## What am I doing next?

 - Select and fine-tune a suitable pose estimation model, learn RNN and LSTM, two basic methods to distinguish one shot pose

+### Xi Ding
+## What have I done?

+- Ball speed calculation algorithm

+## What am I doing next?

+- Integrate the ball speed calculation algorithm with the Android system